 Professional Indemnity Insurance is designed to provide financial protection for professionals against civil liabilities they might face in the conduct of business and performance of professional services.

-As the pandemic recedes in 2021, borders will reopen.
-The economy will gradually recover, but a lot of uncertainties remain.
+As the Covid-19 pandemic recedes, borders will reopen and the economy will gradually recover.
+However, a lot of uncertainties remain.
 Price adequacy remains at the forefront of insurers’ approach to underwriting, and while the regional and local markets continues to be well-served on Professional Indemnity Insurance, the focus for insurers has intrinsically shifted to profitable growth and long-term stability.

 In this article, we briefly examine how the landscape of Professional Indemnity in Singapore has evolved in recent times and delve into how this class of insurance may further develop in the near future.